Locally nilpotent derivations on $\mathbb{A}^2$-fibrations with $\mathbb{A}^1$-fibration kernels: Introduction

 In view of Theorem $\ref{Babu-Das_A2-fib-FPF-LND}$, one naturally asks whether Theorem \ref{BD_LND-Characterisation-Result} has an analogue when ``$B=R[X,Y]$'' is replaced by ``$B$ is an $\A{2}$-fibration over $R$''.

-\begin{qtn} Let $R$ be a Noetherian domain containing $\mathbb{Q}$ and $B$ an $\A{2}$-fibration over $R$. \begin{enumerate} \item[\rm(a)] In the spirit of Theorem \ref{BD_LND-Characterisation-Result}$({\rm a})$, is it possible to characterize locally nilpotent $R$ derivations on $B$ having kernel isomorphic to an $\A{1}$-fibration over $R$? \item[\rm(b)] If $R$ is a normal domain, then, in the spirit of Theorem \ref{BD_LND-Characterisation-Result}$({\rm b})$, is it possible to describe the explicit structure of $\Ker{D}$ for any $R$-lnd $D$?
+\begin{qtn} Let $R$ be a Noetherian domain containing $\mathbb{Q}$ and $B$ an $\A{2}$-fibration over $R$. \begin{enumerate} \item[\rm(a)] In the spirit of Theorem \ref{BD_LND-Characterisation-Result}$({\rm a})$, is it possible to characterize the locally nilpotent $R$ derivations on $B$ having kernels isomorphic to $\A{1}$-fibrations over $R$? \item[\rm(b)] If $R$ is a normal domain, then, in the spirit of Theorem \ref{BD_LND-Characterisation-Result}$({\rm b})$, is it possible to describe the explicit structure of $\Ker{D}$ for any $R$-lnd $D$?

 \end{enumerate} \end{qtn}

 This article gives complete answer to Question \ref{Qtn_main}.